-Online registration (via Online Student Services) for Thomas Edison State University graduate students who have approved Thomas Edison State University financial aid or students who are paying the graduate tuition by credit card.
-Students should select the graduate term at the top of the screen to see the graduate course offerings.
-Online registration is not available for the Graduate Portfolio option, which is designed to help students earn credit for knowledge they already have as a result of training, work, professional research or other learning experiences.
-Students interested in using the Graduate Portfolio option to earn credit must submit a Graduate PLA proposal form.
+Online registration (via Online Student Services) is available for Thomas Edison State University graduate students who have approved Thomas Edison State University financial aid or students who are paying the graduate tuition by credit card.
+Students should select the graduate academic level at the top of the screen to see the graduate course offerings.
+Online registration is not available for the graduate PLA portfolio option, which is designed to help students earn credit for knowledge they already have as a result of training, work, professional research or other learning experiences.
+Students interested in using the graduate PLA portfolio option to earn credit must submit a graduate PLA proposal form.
 The form is reviewed by the dean of the School offering that program or course credit.
 Once the dean approves the proposal, the Office of Portfolio Assessment will create the course section and will instruct the student to register.
 Payment in full is required at the time of registration.
-For additional information the Graduate Portfolio process, please visit www.tesu.edu/degree-completion/Graduate-PLA.cfm.
+For additional information on the graduate PLA portfolio process, please visit www.tesu. edu/degree-completion/Graduate-PLA.cfm.